Yasodhyassp30/Yasodhyassp30/README.md

 ---

 <p align="center">
-  <i>✨ Keen to work on AI systems full-time.
-Let's build something great. ✨</i>
+  <i>✨ Programming is like writing a book... except if you miss a single comma on page 126, the whole thing makes no sense. ✨</i>
 </p>